Which Cooking Method Keeps Food Most Nutritious?

 Antinutrients Guide To Foods Effects & Prep Tips

 Key Takeaways What They Do Antinutrients are natural compounds in many plant foods that can reduce how much of a nutrient your body absorbs from a meal.
 The best known examples are phytate, oxalate, tannins and lectins.
 (1, 2, 3) Plants make these compounds for their own protection.
-That protective function helps explain why many … Read more
+People often hear that every plant food … Read more

 Is Tea Good for You or Just Overhyped?